tanboonjoon/main/docs/UserGuide.md

 ## Overview

-1. TaskForce allows a user to manage his tasks through a simple command-line interface (CLI)-based application.
+1. TaskForce allows you to manage his tasks through a simple command-line interface (CLI)-based application.
 2. It allows for 3 main kinds of tasks:
    * Reminders - a task with no start nor end date
    * Deadline - a task that ends at a specific time
    * Event - an event has both a start and end time
-3. One can also block out time from his calendar through this app, through the implementation of blocks - events with no name (placeholders).
+3. You can also block out time from your calendar through this app, through the implementation of blocks - events with no name (placeholders).
 4. This app is built on Java, and runs on any Desktop.